rachbee42/Python-Challenge/README.md

 Raymon Anthony Doane: 3.139% (11606)

 Winner: Diana DeGette

-In addition, your final script should both print the analysis to the terminal and export a text file with the results.
+<br> In addition, your final script should both print the analysis to the terminal and export a text file with the results. </br>